Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Security/assets.md

 ---

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/c0647996-a089-422d-afb3-9daacbd80082" />
+Enabled Amazon Inspector

+I activated Inspector to scan EC2, ECR (Elastic Container Registry), and Lambda functions.

+This step involved setting up permissions and enabling scanning across your AWS account or member accounts.

+Triggered Your First Scan

+The blue banner “Welcome to Inspector…” confirms that scanning is active.

+Inspector began analyzing your resources for known vulnerabilities using CVE (Common Vulnerabilities and Exposures) data.

+Navigated to Findings → All Findings

+You clicked into the Findings section and selected All findings to view every vulnerability detected so far.

+This view ranks findings by severity and shows details like:

+CVE ID (e.g., CVE-2024-35195)

+Impacted resource (e.g., get-request)

+Type (e.g., Package)

+Severity (e.g., Medium)

+---

 ![WhatsApp Image 2025-11-25 at 13 47 13_72876fcd](https://github.com/user-attachments/assets/d53c1f99-10bb-4624-8596-5a4e4fc680b3)
 ![WhatsApp Image 2025-11-25 at 13 48 16_54034bdc](https://github.com/user-attachments/assets/6372f4c0-e747-48f3-a5dd-2106385479f2)